ix5/sx-docs/content/docs/flashing_kagura.md

 <kbd>POWER</kbd> + <kbd>VOL-UP</kbd> until you feel three vibrations.
 Then
 release buttons and boot to TWRP with <kbd>POWER</kbd> + <kbd>VOLUME-DOWN</kbd>.

+##### Magisk
+If you cannot boot and have Magisk modules installed, it might be that they are incompatible with this ROM.
+Before reporting a bug, please remove all Magisk modules(by flashing the Magisk uninstall zip) and try booting again.

 ##### Formatting /data
 If you still cannot boot the AOSP builds, try formatting your `/data` partition.
 Back up all your photos etc. to your computer as this will wipe your internal